Monique Roffey: Literary career

-A fifth novel, The Tryst, published in July 2017, was sold twice, first to Simon and Schuster UK, and then to independent press Dodo Ink.
-Having worked on it, on and off, for 14 years, Roffey revisits the tale of Adam's first wife, Lilith, and examines the common but taboo issue of celibacy within marriage.
+A fifth novel, The Tryst, published in July 2017, was sold twice, first to Simon & Schuster UK, and then to independent press Dodo Ink.
+Roffey worked on it, on and off, for 14 years.
+In it, she revisits the tale of Adam's first wife, Lilith, and examines the common but taboo issue of celibacy within marriage.
 Like much of Roffey's work, it weaves magical realism into a contemporary setting.
-Many well known literary writers, sex writers and sex workers have applauded The Tryst.
+Many well-known literary writers, sex writers and sex workers have applauded The Tryst.
 DBC Pierre said of it: "Not a shade of grey within a mile of this book.
 What makes The Tryst an unexploded virus isn't just the quality and brightness of Roffey's writing on sex, even as it uncovers inner glades between flesh and fantasy where sex resides – but the taunting clarity of why those glades stay covered.
 A throbbing homewrecker of a tale, too late to call Fifty Shades of Red."
-Hollywood actor Gabriel Byrne said, "The Tryst is a gorgeously written page turner, deceptive in its simplicity.
+Hollywood actor Gabriel Byrne said, "The Tryst is a gorgeously written page-turner, deceptive in its simplicity.
 Monique Roffey writes an erotically charged fable that mixes the real with the mythological, a truly unsettling and disturbing novel.
 She writes about lust and sex in a way that is thrillingly sexy and beautiful."

 Rowan Pelling, editor of The Amorist, also said: "The Tryst is a sly, feral, witty, offbeat erotic novella that unsettles the reader, even as it arouses.
-There are sex scenes of breath-taking audacity.
+There are sex scenes of breathtaking audacity.
 What would any of us do if an irresistible sex daemon broke and entered our domestic lives, leaving havoc in her amoral wake?
 Monique Roffey knows that the real question about human desire is whether we even recognise our deepest yearnings.
 How can anyone resist what they have never even dreamt of?"